 Only twenty minutes away by ferry, the Island of Herm presents yet another string to Guernsey’s bow.
 Again, there’s no traffic here, and its compact size is perfect for the amateur hiker; the coastal path encircling the island can be easily completed in a couple of hours.
 Take in the beautiful Shell Beach and Belvoir Bay and, in Spring, you might be lucky enough to spot a puffin or two from Europe’s southernmost colony.
 Having worked up your appetite, enjoy lunch and a cold beer before the return ferry-crossing to Guernsey.

 Is this saving the best until last?
 Perhaps, but don’t tell the other islands we suggested so!
-Board the ferry at St. Peter Port this morning for the crossing to Alderney.
-Upon arrival, you‘ll be met by a friendly local driver and transferred to your accommodation in St. Anne, or as it’s known by locals ‘Town’.
+Head to Guernsey Airport, drop your rental car and board the short flight to Alderney.
+Keep your camera handy to capture superb views of each of the Channel islands and the north coast of France.
+Upon arrival, you‘ll be met by a friendly local driver and transferred to your accommodation in St. Anne, or as it’s known by locals, ‘Town’.

 Your Accommodation on Alderney